NullMode/vim/README.md

 There are two PowerShell scripts that can be used to update then install the configuration on windows.
 This has only been tested on my windows machine.
 Feedback and improvements welcome.

+If you have problems with the isort plugin on windows, ensure that vim and python are running the same arcitecture (64 bit or 32 bit).

 ## Updating plugins
 The update.sh file will update the project, plugins and color schemes in use (listed below)